-In the wake of ever-rising air pollution levels in India, the Central Pollution Control Board (CPCB) has established regulations known as the Bharat Stage Emission Standards.
-These emission standards have been made compulsory by the Government of India to keep pollution levels in check by controlling air pollutants emitted by the internal combustion engine of vehicles.
+To combat the rising air pollution levels in India, the Central Pollution Control Board (CPCB) has established a set of regulations known as the Bharat Stage Emission Standards.
+In fact, these emission standards have been made compulsory by the Government of India for keeping pollution levels under control.
+How?
+These standards directly mandate controlling air pollutants emitted by the internal combustion engine of vehicles.

 What Is Bharat Stage 6?

 The Bharat Stage Emission Standards (BSES) has recently brought in Bharat Stage 6 or BS6, the sixth iteration of the vehicular emission norms.
 With the implementation of BS6, India’s emission norms will become equivalent to those of developed countries.

 Additional Read: What Is BS-6 Engine Technology?
 How does It Work?

 The Central Pollution Control Board (CPCB) introduced the Bharat stage 4, or BS4 emission norms, in 2017.
 According to the Bharat stage 4 emission criteria, 50 parts per million sulphur content was permitted instead of 10 parts per million mandated now by the BS6 norms.

 What is the difference between BS6 and BS4?

 The BS6 emission norms are stricter than the BS4 criteria.
 A vital difference is that a BS6 engine requires fuel containing five times lower sulphur traces than a BS4 engine.
 Also, Nitrogen Oxide (NOx) levels under BS6 norms have been lowered by 70% for diesel and 25% for petrol engines.